usegalaxy-eu/website/_posts/2020-03-19-wirvsvirus.md

 ---
 site: freiburg
 title: "WirVsVirus Hackathon"
-tags: [hackathon]
+tags: [hackathon, COVID-19]
 ---

-We want to encourage you to participate and join the fight against Covid-19.
+We want to encourage you to participate and join the fight against COVID-19.

 The Federal Government of Germany is organising the [#WirVsVirus Hackathon](https://wirvsvirushackathon.org/), and we at Galaxy are here to help.